 Asylum Seeker: A person who has left their country of origin and formally applied for asylum in another country but whose application has not yet been concluded.

 Refused asylum seeker: A person whose asylum application has been unsuccessful and who has no other claim for protection awaiting a decision.
-Some refused asylum seekers return home (for instance using the scheme ‘Assisted Voluntary Return’ scheme) and a small minority are forcibly returned.
-The majority remain to appeal their decision or to make a fresh asylum claim, however this process can be very complex and lengthy, and often requires legal assistance.
+Some refused asylum seekers return home (for instance using the ‘Assisted Voluntary Return’ scheme) and a small minority are forcibly returned.
+The majority remain to appeal their decision or to make a fresh asylum claim, however this process can be very complex and lengthy, and often requires legal assistance (for more on this, see the question ‘What is meant by ‘destitution’?)

 See the Refugee Council’s ‘Tell It Like It Is’ briefing for more on this.

-Destitution can also be experienced by refugees, who have been granted ‘leave to remain’ but do not have their National Insurance number yet so are unable to claim benefits or access employment.
-These problems can be caused by delays in the system or by the short ‘move on’ period (28 days) that refugees have to leave their government accommodation after receiving their papers.
+Destitution can also be experienced by refugees, who have been granted ‘leave to remain’ but face delays with accessing their National Insurance numbers and other forms of identification, so are unable to claim benefits or access employment.
+These problems, often caused by delays in the system, are exacerbated by the short ‘move on’ period (28 days) that refugees have to leave their asylum accommodation after receiving their papers.

-Destitution can also be faced by migrants who have not claimed asylum, but who have fallen on hard times since arriving in the UK, for instance being exploited or abused.
-Often as a result of failures in the immigration system and lack of legal advice, many people in these vulnerable situations can find themselves left with nothing to live on.
+Destitution can also be experienced by migrants who have fallen on hard times since arriving in the UK.
+There are a wide range of reasons for this.
+Some will have faced domestic abuse but due to being on spousal visas will have no access to support.
+Victims of trafficking can also find themselves homeless after the 45 days of support offered in government-funded safe houses.
+Whatever the reason, a combination of delays and faults in the immigration system and lack of legal advice means that many people in these situations can find themselves left with nothing to live on.

-Our 2016-17 Accommodation Survey, as detailed in our Annual report, highlights the estimated total number of Asylum Seekers, Refugees and Migrants accommodated by NACCOM Members in the last year was 1,907 (an increase of ~14% since 2015-16).
+Our 2016-17 Accommodation Survey, as detailed in our latest Annual Report, highlights the estimated total number of Destitute Refused Asylum Seekers, Refugees and Migrants accommodated by NACCOM Members in the last year was 1,907 (an increase of ~14% since 2015-16).

 Of the projects involved in the survey, there were 19 housing schemes, 24 hosting schemes and 4 night shelters, collectively providing 272,931 nights of accommodation in 2016-17.